 Mont d’Or PDO is a soft, creamy, runny cheese named after the Golden Mountain in the French Alps.
 There are two camps when it comes to this wonderful alpine cheese.
 You can either go French where it is called Mont d’Or PDO, or Swiss where it is Vacherin Mont d’Or.
 We prefer the French variety and so this is the one we stock when we can.

 Mont d’Or is protected by its PDO status which states that it must be unpasteurised Montbéliarde or Simmental cows’ milk.
-It must also be made in the Jura region.
+Also, it must be made in the Jura region.
 This is the area of the Alps between France and Switzerland.
 The cheeses are all made by hand and they are so soft that they have a belt of spruce bark wrapped around their edges to stop them from collapsing.
 This belt is slightly smaller in diameter than the cheese which gives the bloomy rind a unique undulating appearance.
 The boxes that the cheeses come in are also made from spruce.

 The cheese itself is rich and creamy with its rind adding a delicious tang.
 It has a sweet flavour with grassy undertones.
 Traditionally in France they would always pair Mont d’Or with a local wine called Jaune.
 We like to pair it with a sherry.